dotnet/AspNetCore.Docs/aspnetcore/fundamentals/file-providers.md

 The resulting change token exposes:

-* <xref:Microsoft.Extensions.Primitives.IChangeToken.HasChanged>&ndash;A property that can be inspected to determine if a change has occurred.
+* <xref:Microsoft.Extensions.Primitives.IChangeToken.HasChanged>: A property that can be inspected to determine if a change has occurred.
-* <xref:Microsoft.Extensions.Primitives.IChangeToken.RegisterChangeCallback*>&ndash;Called when changes are detected to the specified path string.
+* <xref:Microsoft.Extensions.Primitives.IChangeToken.RegisterChangeCallback*>: Called when changes are detected to the specified path string.
 Each change token only calls its associated callback in response to a single change.
 To enable constant monitoring, use a <xref:System.Threading.Tasks.TaskCompletionSource`1> (shown below) or recreate `IChangeToken` instances in response to changes.

 The *WatchConsole* sample app writes a message whenever a *.txt* file in the *TextFiles* directory is modified: